magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/index.md

 ## Platform Integrations vs IoT Gateway

-Experienced IoT Hub users may notice that functionality of Integrations feature partially overlap with functionality of [IoT Gateway](/docs/iot-gateway/what-is-iot-gateway/){:target="_blank"}.
+Experienced IoT Hub users may notice that functionality of Integrations feature partially overlap with functionality of IoT Gateway.
 However, there are key differences between these two systems/features:

   - IoT Gateway is designed for local network deployments, Integrations are designed for server-to-server integrations.